umatare5/telee/README.md

 - telee works for several operating systems.
 These are called exec-platform.
 - The following table shows each exec-platform was verified on which OS version.
+- "⚠ Not Verified" means implemented but not checked.
+I welcome your report.

 ### Summary